3 Simple Ways to Add Professionalism to Your Blog

 Use Bucket Brigades

-Bucket brigades create a hook in monotonous content, a hook that forces readers to read the next sentence to discover what’s next.
+Bucket brigades create a hook in monotonous content, which forces readers to read the next sentence to discover what’s next.

 Here’s an example of such bucket brigades:

-There are a number of buck brigades you can use.
+There are several bucket brigades you can use.
 Some examples are: